Updated July 4, 2023

 |this is a compliment for the Hardware type field, specifying the type of layer being used in the messages.
 For IPv4, the value is 2048, which also corresponds to the Ether code for the Internet Protocol.|

 |HLN||1||this is there to specify the length of the hardware-related addresses in the message.|

 |PLN||1||this determines how long the protocol address will be in the message.|

 |This field demonstrates the nature of the ARP message.
 The first two values (i.e., 0 and 1) are used for regular ARP.
 Other values are being defined, have a look at the below-mentioned table –

 |SHA||Equal to the HLN field||Deals with the hardware address of the device that is sending the message|

 |SPA||Equal to the PLN field||The IP address of the device which is sending the message|

 |THA||Equals to HLN field||The hardware address of the device which is receiving the message|

 Finally, we are at the concluding statement regarding the discussion e had in this article on ARP.
-We have seen the communication protocols structure (IPv4) and where does ARP (the title of the article) lie in the communication protocol.
-We have also seen what role it plays and how effective it handles its responsibility while the communication is targeted.
-We have seen the ARP structure, need for ARP, ARP packet diagram and components description.
+We have seen the communication protocols structure (IPv4) and where ARP (the article’s title) lies in the communication protocol.
+We have also seen its role and how effectively it handles its responsibility while the communication is targeted.
+The ARP structure, the requirement for ARP, the ARP packet diagram, and its components have all been covered.

 This is a guide to ARP Packet Format.
-Here we discuss the introduction to ARP Packet Format with it’s working, structure as well as need.
+Here we discuss the introduction to ARP Packet Format with its working structure and needs.
 You may also have a look at the following articles to learn more –